harleysmodernlife/VERN/README.md

 ---

+## Life OS Roadmap & Vertical Slice MVP

+### **Current MVP Approach (2025-07)**
+- **Tool invocation is now direct Python, not MCP.**
+- **Agents and chat interface call Python functions for tools (echo, add, journal, etc.).**
+- **MCP is used for future extensibility, but not for core agent/tool calls.**
+- **Known Issue:** MCP proxy/server does not support direct tool invocation from Python/browser clients.
+See [KNOWN_ISSUES_AND_GOTCHAS.md](KNOWN_ISSUES_AND_GOTCHAS.md).

+### **Next Steps**
+- Refactor agent and chat code to use direct Python tool calls.
+- Document MCP limitations and future plans for integration.
+- Continue building modular clusters, persistent memory, and logging.

+---

+## Vertical Slice MVP: End-to-End Stack

+**Goal:**
+A working “personal AI” (VERN) with persistent memory, tool invocation, and chat interface.

+**MVP Stack:**
+- Core agent (VERN) with chat UI (CLI or minimal web)
+- Persistent memory (SQLite/ChromaDB)
+- Tool API (Python functions) with a few working tools
+- End-to-end test: user chats, agent remembers, tools invoked, results returned

+---

+## Cluster Self-Check Protocol

+If you get lost or need to re-orient:
+- Read [PROJECT_OVERVIEW.md](PROJECT_OVERVIEW.md) for the big picture and cluster/team structure.
+- Review [TASKS_AND_TODO.md](TASKS_AND_TODO.md) for the current sprint, blockers, and context.
+- Summarize the current cluster goal before acting or making changes.
+- Always update TASKS_AND_TODO.md after each confirmed change.
+- If you’re unsure, ask for review or clarification before proceeding.

+---

 ## MCP Server Integration

 VERN includes a minimal, modular [MCP (Model Context Protocol)](https://modelcontext.org/) server in `src/mvp/mcp_server.py` using the FastMCP API.
 This enables tool discovery and invocation via the MCP CLI and Inspector.